andrew-naish/docker-openvpn-proxy/README.md

 A Privoxy container with OpenVPN - Built upon Alpine Linux so tiny, fast, light and awesome.

 I've only included the UK and DE PIA ovpn files, because that's all I need.
-But you camn generate you own here: https://www.privateinternetaccess.com/pages/ovpn-config-generator.
+But you can generate you own here: https://www.privateinternetaccess.com/pages/ovpn-config-generator.

 ### If you roll your own PIA files
 modify the auth-user-pass line to:
 ```
 auth-user-pass /app-config/openvpn-credentials.txt
 ```

+I plan to check / update this line automatically in future.

 ## Setup